-intheslot 402 Posted January 6 Share Posted January 6 Team USA explains «trash can» controversy after gold medal win against Canada There is an explanation!
+intheslot Posted January 6, 2021 Share Posted January 6, 2021 Team USA explains «trash can» controversy after gold medal win against Canada There is an explanation!
 Is it good enough for you? #BarrelGate Published on Wednesday, January 6 2021 by HockeyFeed in NHL News Share on Facebook The United States defeated Canada 2-0 to capture its fifth gold medal at the World Junior Championship and first since 2017.
 There is no doubt that goalie Spencer Knight, who turned aside all 34 shots he faced for his third shutout of the event, and the Americans deserved the win, but they were accused of sore winners on social media when insiders and reporters on site, including TSN’s Ryan Rishaug and Scott Wheeler of The Athletic, saw how an American player decided to grab a trash can with the Team Canada logo on it, dragging it across the ice and placing it in the photo.
 Wheeler was not able to see which player dragged the trash can onto the ice, but on the video shared by Rishaug, we see that Spencer Knight is the one pushing the can on the ice to one of his teammates to get it in the picture.
 Rishaug wanted some explanations from the USA staff and was explained that the team had a motto - “one barrel at a time”.
 This was their last barrel and they’ve been putting team logos on them each game.
 That was the barrel for this game and the reason they brought it out.
 They say it wasn’t a trash can.
 Forward Trevor Zegras, who was named tournament most valuable player, had the same explanation when asked about it in his postgame interview.
 He couldn’t fully explain the concept of the barrel, but used the same motto.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

-flyercanuck 8,646 Posted January 7 Share Posted January 7 19 hours ago, intheslot said: Team USA explains «trash can» controversy after gold medal win against Canada There is an explanation!
+flyercanuck Posted January 7, 2021 Share Posted January 7, 2021 19 hours ago, intheslot said: Team USA explains «trash can» controversy after gold medal win against Canada There is an explanation!
 Is it good enough for you? #BarrelGate Published on Wednesday, January 6 2021 by HockeyFeed in NHL News Share on Facebook The United States defeated Canada 2-0 to capture its fifth gold medal at the World Junior Championship and first since 2017.
 There is no doubt that goalie Spencer Knight, who turned aside all 34 shots he faced for his third shutout of the event, and the Americans deserved the win, but they were accused of sore winners on social media when insiders and reporters on site, including TSN’s Ryan Rishaug and Scott Wheeler of The Athletic, saw how an American player decided to grab a trash can with the Team Canada logo on it, dragging it across the ice and placing it in the photo.
 Wheeler was not able to see which player dragged the trash can onto the ice, but on the video shared by Rishaug, we see that Spencer Knight is the one pushing the can on the ice to one of his teammates to get it in the picture.
 Rishaug wanted some explanations from the USA staff and was explained that the team had a motto - “one barrel at a time”.
 This was their last barrel and they’ve been putting team logos on them each game.
 That was the barrel for this game and the reason they brought it out.
 They say it wasn’t a trash can.
 Forward Trevor Zegras, who was named tournament most valuable player, had the same explanation when asked about it in his postgame interview.
 He couldn’t fully explain the concept of the barrel, but used the same motto.
 Ya...that's just wrong and classless.
 But they're teenagers...
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts